ankitsingh711/ankitsingh711/README.md

 I'm
 Full Stack Solution Architect.
 The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high-profile websites.
 I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), database(MongoDB, Mysql, Postgresql).
-Having cloud knowledge of AWS( Lambda, EC2, SES, S3, and etc. )
+Having cloud knowledge of AWS( Lambda, EC2, SES, S3, Cloudwatch etc. )

 ![Visitor Count](https://profile-counter.glitch.me/ankitsingh711/count.svg)